jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

 ## 10.3.
 Different kind of biases (definitions)

+- **Sampling bias**
-- **Sampling bias:** Sampling bias occurs when the training data does not represent the full population fairly, leading to a model that over-represents or disproportionately affects certain groups.
+  - Sampling bias occurs when the **training data** does not represent the full population fairly, leading to a model that over-represents or disproportionately affects certain groups.
+- **Measurement bias**
-- **Measurement bias:** Measurement bias occurs when the tools or measurements used in data collection are flawed or skewed.
+  - Measurement bias occurs when the **tools** or measurements used in data collection are flawed or skewed.
+- **Observer bias**
-- Observer bias: Observer bias happens when the person collecting or interpreting the data has personal biases that affect the results.
+  - Observer bias happens when the **person** collecting or interpreting the data has personal biases that affect the results.
+- **Confirmation bias**
-- **Confirmation bias:** Confirmation bias is when individuals interpret or favor information that confirms their preconceptions.
-This is more applicable to human decision-making rather than automated model outputs.
+  - Confirmation bias is when individuals interpret or favor information that confirms their preconceptions.
+  - This is more applicable to human decision-making rather than automated model outputs.
 - **Example:** An algorithm only flags people from specific ethnic groups, this is probably a sampling bias, and we need to perform data augmentation for imbalanced classes.

 # 11. Ground Truth